ivanwolf/mango/README.md

 # Mango

 Mango is a simple react starter kit.
-It features Webpack, Babel, Eslint and Flow.
+It features Webpack, Babel and Flow.

 Bulma for the styles and Redux is in the mix also.